 - Proof of relationship with sponsor

-Note: I provided travel history and photos of my ex and me, and photos of that said ex and his father.
+Note: I provided travel history and photos

 - Authenticated birth certificate from NSO.